This page contains all match reports for the season 2001/2002.

 No. Through the clouds came little ray of sunshine Steve Perruzza who sliced through the Blackburn defence like a carefully guided cruise missile and slotted home the equalizer.
 Where would Kendal be without this most valuable team player and prolific goal scorer?
 Half time came with the scores equal.
 Stand in skipper Duncan Rhodes, he of the slimline figure, spoke calmly and wisely to his men during the interval and they emerged for the second half with renewed confidence.

 Shortly after half time Jon Elleray arrived to complete the squad just as Perruzza put Kendal in front and from then it was all one way.
 Steve Barclay, another player with an eye for the goal, kept up his record of scoring in every league game this season, first with a straightforward penalty flick and then with a superb strike to finish off a penalty corner.
-In the end it was a fairly comprehensive victory.

 This coming week Kendal are at home to old freinds Manchester Indians.
 The Indians have been having a pretty good season themselves so it could be a closely fought contest.